Health and Safety Policy

 OWLS staff will mediate between children to try and resolve conflicts through negotiation and discussion.
 Behaviours that are unacceptable will be challenged in a calm and assertive manner.
 In the event that unacceptable behaviour persists, a more serious action may be deemed necessary in accordance with the exclusion policy.

 Physical restraint will only ever be used as a last resort when every other measure has failed and there is a serious risk to self, others or serious damage to property.
-Certain incidences and persistent occurrences of unacceptable behaviour should be recorded on incident forms.
+Certain incidences and persistent occurrences of unacceptable behaviour will be recorded on incident forms.

 Bullying is repeated incidences of harassment of others through emotional, verbal, physical and psychological abuse.
 Everyone involved with OWLS will be made aware that bullying will not be tolerated and will be challenged.
 Any individual who has been the victim of bullying will be supported by OWLS staff.
 They will be closely supervised and regular checks will be made on their welfare.
 Bullying will be dealt with according to the behaviour management policy and an incident form will be completed.
 Where necessary, OWLS staff will inform parents in order to support the young person.